igucalo78/helm-charts/README.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.0.1

+## 3.0.0
+### Added
+- drax [3.0.0]
+  - Adding 4G Radio controller auto-configuration
+    - The 4G Radio Controller is now autoconfigured during deployment, hence there is no more need to manually configure it via the dRAX Dashboard after installation.
+    - The configuration of the 4G Radio Controller can still be changed via the dRAX Dashboard after deployment if needed
+    - By default, the 4G Radio Controller is configured to enable the A3 handover, reporting is set to periodic, and data is published periodically to the dRAX Databus
+    - The Orchestrator URL which before had to be manually set via the Dashboard, is now set automatically, so you don't have to worry about this parameter.
+  - Added Redis check for 4G Radio Controller
+    - The 4GRC now check if Redis is up and running before starting
+  - Added option to delete existing 4G Radio Controller configuration
+    - Since the 4GRC configuration is now set automatically, you may want to delete the existing configuration and apply the deployment time one.
+We have added an option for the 4GRC to delete the existing configuration.
+It found in the values file of drax under: 4g-radio-controller.jobs.netconfConfig.deleteExistingConfig.
+    - If you don't enable this option, and have existing 4GRC configuration from a previous installation, the existing configuration will be taken.

+### Changed
+- drax [3.0.0]
+  - Updated 4G to build 5.2
+  - Updated message structure of 4G metrics
+  - Updating Redis to use official Redis Docker image, version 6.2.4
+  - Updating Nats to use official Redis Docker image, version 2.3.2

+### Fixed
+- drax [3.0.0]
+  - Fixed all image pull policies to IfNotPresent by default

 ## 2021-07-08
 ### Added
 - ric [2.1.0]: